The Full Monty (play)

-The Full Monty is a comedy play written by Simon Beaufoy, from his original screenplay for the 1997 film The Full Monty.
+The Full Monty is a black comedy play written by Simon Beaufoy, from his original screenplay for the 1997 film The Full Monty.
 It made its world premiere at the Lyceum Theatre, Sheffield in February 2013, before touring the United Kingdom.
 A West End production was launched at the Noël Coward Theatre in February 2014.
-A new production opened at the Manchester Opera House on Thursday 11 September 2014 and tours the UK through to May 2015.
+Followed by UK Tours in 2014/15 and 2016/17.

-The play features music by Tom Jones, Hot Chocolate and James Brown.
+In 2023 a brand new production opened at the Everyman Theatre, Cheltenham, produced by Mark Goucher Productions and Buxton Opera House, which is currently touring the UK until April 2024.

 Background

 The Full Monty is written by Simon Beaufoy and marked his first attempt at writing for theatre.
 It is based on his own screenplay for the 1997 film of the same name.
 The film itself was made on a budget of £3 million and was a sleeper hit, earning over £160 million in global box office receipts becoming the highest-grossing film in the UK at the time.
 It was nominated for four Academy Awards, winning Best Original Score and received eleven Bafta Award nominations, winning four, including Best Film.
 The film is set in Sheffield, England, and it tells the story of six unemployed men, four of them former steel workers, who decide to form a male striptease act in order to gather enough money to get somewhere else in life and for main character, Gaz, to be able to see his son.
-An americanised musical adaption was launched in 2000, transferring to the West End's Prince of Wales Theatre in 2002.
+An Americanised musical adaptation was launched in 2000, transferring to the West End's Prince of Wales Theatre in 2002.

-Music in the play includes You Sexy Thing by Hot Chocolate, You Can Leave Your Hat On by Tom Jones, I Got You (I Feel Good) by James Brown, Hot Stuff by Donna Summer, Flashdance...
-What a Feeling by Irene Cara, The Stripper by David Rose, Je t'aime... moi non plus by Serge Gainsbourg and Land of a Thousand Dances by Wilson Pickett.
+Music in the play includes "You Sexy Thing" by Hot Chocolate, "You Can Leave Your Hat On" by Tom Jones, "I Got You (I Feel Good)" by James Brown, "Hot Stuff" by Donna Summer, "Flashdance...
+What a Feeling" by Irene Cara, "The Stripper" by David Rose, "Je t'aime... moi non plus" by Serge Gainsbourg and "Land of a Thousand Dances" by Wilson Pickett.

 The play returns the story back to its Sheffield origins, rather than the Buffalo set musical.
 On the move back Beaufoy said "Without Sheffield, there would be no Full Monty.
 It's been a long road – via Hollywood – but finally the characters are coming back home to the place it all started."